RAF Odiham in Hampshire is a front line support helicopter base working within the Joint Helicopter Command.

 The Station provides critical, rapid support for UK military operations throughout the world.

-Home of the UK Chinook Force, RAF Odiham operates three Chinook squadrons and one Army Air Corps (AAC) Lynx squadron.
+Home of the UK Chinook Force, RAF Odiham operates three Chinook squadrons.

 Group Captain Turner took command of RAF Odiham and the Chinook Force in September 2017.
 Before that he held the role of Personal Staff Officer to the Chief of the Air Staff and has previously held commands with No 1 Group and Joint Helicopter Command.

 RAF Odiham, Hook, Hampshire, RG29 1QT